-Amsterdam Law School offers two tracks of a Master’s programme in International Criminal Law.
-Track 1 is International Criminal Law – Joint programme, together with Columbia Law School.
-Track 2 is International and Transnational Criminal Law, a full LLM at Amsterdam Law School.
-Both tracks train a new style of criminal lawyers who are capable of transcending disciplinary borders, by offering a broad and deep understanding of relevant issues of international justice and supporting the development of academic skills through the in-depth analysis.
+Amsterdam Law School offers two Master tracks in International Criminal Law: a full LLM in International and Transnational Criminal Law at our Amsterdam Law School and a joint program with Columbia Law School.
+Both tracks focus on international and transnational criminal law as distinct fields of legal study.
+We aim to train a new generation of criminal lawyers who are capable of transcending disciplinary borders.
+For that purpose, we offer a curriculum that enhances a broad and deep understanding of relevant issues of international and cross-border justice and the development of academic skills through in-depth analysis and experiential learning.

 |Degree programme||LLM International and Transnational Criminal Law|